-11.3 Materiality
+12.3 Materiality

-An alleged breach under the Code is material if, in the opinion of the Mayor or independent investigator, it would bring the community board into disrepute or, if not addressed, adversely affect the reputation of a member.
+An alleged breach under the Code is material if, in the opinion of the Mayor/Chair or independent investigator, it would bring the Council into disrepute or, if not addressed, adversely affect the reputation of a member.

-An alleged breach under this Code is non-material if, in the opinion of the Mayor or independent investigator, any adverse effects are minor and no investigation or referral is warranted.
+An alleged breach under this Code is non-material if, in the opinion of the Mayor/Chair or independent investigator, any adverse effects are minor and no investigation or referral is warranted.

-12. Penalties and actions
+13. Penalties and actions

-Where a complaint is determined to be material and referred to the relevant adjudicative body, the nature of any penalty or action will depend on the seriousness of the breach.
+Where a complaint is determined to be material and referred to the Council or an adjudicative body established to consider complaints, the nature of any penalty or action will depend on the seriousness of the breach.

-12.1 Material breaches
+13.1 Material breaches

-In the case of material breaches of the Code, the Council or the adjudicative body established to consider complaints may determine one or more of the following:
+In the case of material breaches of the Code, the Council, or the adjudicative body with delegated authority, may require one of the following:

-- 1. a letter of censure to the member; - 2. a request (made either privately or publicly) for an apology; - 3. a vote of no confidence in the member; - 4. removal of certain Council-funded privileges (such as attendance at conferences); - 5. removal of responsibilities, such as community board chair, deputy chair or committee chair; - 6. restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); - 7. limitation on any dealings with Council staff other than the Chief Executive or specified senior manager; - 8. suspension from committees or other bodies to which the member has been appointed; or - 9. invitation to the member to consider resigning from the Board.
+- 1. a letter of censure to the member; - 2. a request (made either privately or publicly) for an apology; - 3. removal of certain Council-funded privileges (such as attendance at conferences); - removal of responsibilities, such as committee chair, deputy committee chair or portfolio holder; - restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); - 6. limitation on any dealings with Council staff other than the Chief Executive or identified senior manager; - 7. a vote of no confidence in the member; - 8. suspension from committees or other bodies to which the member has been appointed; or - 9. invitation to the member to consider resigning from the Council.